-The new privacy features associated with Apple’s iOS 15, notably the Mail Privacy Protection, will change how HubSpot users’ approach their email marketing campaigns.
-While these updates are a positive step for customer privacy, they impact a company’s ability to provide personalised content to its audience.
+The new privacy features associated with Apple’s iOS 15, notably the Mail Privacy Protection, will change how HubSpot users approach their email marketing campaigns.
+While these updates are a positive step for customer privacy, they impact a company’s ability to provide personalized content to its audience.

-Thankfully, it doesn’t spell the end of email marketing, or successfully providing relevant, timely and personalised content to your audiences.
+Thankfully, it doesn’t spell the end of email marketing or successfully providing relevant, timely, and personalized content to your audiences.
 If you’re using HubSpot’s email marketing tools, here’s what you need to know to embrace the change to your business advantage, as a HubSpot user.

 What is changing with the advent of Apple iOS 15?